From indexed grammars to generating functions: Introduction

 \subsection{Summary}

-Ideally, we would like to describe an efficient algorithm to determine the generating function of a given indexed grammar.
-We do describe a process in the next section that works under some conditions including only one stack symbol.
-Lemma~\ref{lem:push-to-inf} summarizes the conditions, and the results.
+Ideally, we would like to describe an efficient algorithm to determine the generating function of an indexed language given only a specification of its indexed grammar.
+Towards this goal we first describe a process in the next section that works under some conditions including only one stack symbol (excluding the end of stack symbol).
+Proposition~\ref{prop:push-to-inf II} summarizes the conditions, and the results.
 We have several examples to illustrate the procedure.
 In Section~\ref{sec:multiple} this is generalized to multiple stack symbols that are pushed in order.
 In this section we also illustrate the inherent obstacles in the case of multiple stack symbols.
 This is followed by some further examples from number theory in Section~\ref{sec:numtheory} and a discussion in Section~\ref{sec:ambiguity} on inherent ambiguity in indexed grammars.